thekuolab/thekuolab.github.io/the team.md

 				<header class="major">
 					<h3>Yu-Hsi Chen  陳又璽</h3>
 				</header>
-				<p>You-Si is a junior in the Biology Department.
+				<p>You-Si is a senior in the Biology Department.
 He is participating in the project using domestic chicks as predators to measure avoidance towards toxic butterflies.</p>
 			</div>
 		</div>
 	</section>